Running Delegated Stake

 Prerequisites

-Before proceeding, you should:
+Before proceeding, ensure you have:

-- Understand basic Aztec staking mechanics
+- Understanding of basic Aztec staking mechanics

-- Have Foundry installed for
+- Foundry installed for

 How Delegated Stake Works

-As a provider, you register with the StakingRegistry contract and add sequencer identities (keystores) to a queue.
+You register with the StakingRegistry contract and add sequencer identities (keystores) to a queue.
 When delegators stake to your provider, the system:

 - Dequeues one keystore from your provider queue